 Start your work accident compensation claim

-Therefore, in order to claim work accident compensation, you need to contact a specialist personal injury solicitor for advice.
+Therefore, in order to claim work accident compensation, you need to contact a specialist injury solicitor for advice.
 Ideally, you should do this as soon as possible.
 Work accident claims must be made within three years of the incident, or they are statute-barred.
 This means you will be unable to claim compensation if you miss the three-year deadline.
-More advice on how long to make an accident claim.
+More advice on time limit to make an accident claim.

-If a personal injury solicitor advises that you have grounds to make a work accident claim, he/she will do all the work for you.
+If a personal injury lawyer advises that you have grounds to make a work accident claim, he/she will do all the work for you.

 To find out if you can make a work accident claim, call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.